 Manipulation for the sake of melody enhancement doesn’t stop with instrumentation.
 Morrison’s thematic duality is front and center with his lyrics.

 To fully appreciate Morrison’s impressionism, you have to understand his love for French Symbolists.
-After all, we’re so caught up in labeling Morrison as a rock star, we forget his love of poetry.
+After all, we’re so caught up in labeling Morrison as a rock star, that we forget his love of poetry.
 A single line of dialog could have multiple meanings depending on how far one wishes to theorize.
 Lyrically speaking, “L.A.
 Woman” is very surface but going back to the line in “Light My Fire”, we already know Morrison was far more complex than mere hooks.
-Looking at the lyrics from a symbolism standpoint reveals Morrison’s true sentiments of city and era.
+Looking at the lyrics from a symbolic standpoint reveals Morrison’s true sentiments of city and era.

 Well, I just got into town about an hour ago